80036nd/RetroSn0w-Releases/README.md

 # iPhone 4 Tools
 To install SwitchBoard Dm me for iPSW @80036ndyt

-To install iOS 6.0/6.1.3 download the iPSW and make sure its in your downloads folder
+To install iOS 6.0/6.1.3 download the iPSW and make sure its in your downloads folder, then you should be able to make the iPSW.